abbbi/pbsnbd/README.md

     namespace= \
 ```

+The NBD device is by default reachable via localhost.
+The COW Filter allows
+read/write operations to the disks without altering the original data.
+This
-Then, you can boot off the NBD device via:
+way, you can boot off the NBD device directly using Qemu:

 ```
  qemu-system-x86_64 -m 2000 -hda nbd://localhost -cpu host -enable-kvm